Ido-Barnea/Fez/README.md

 The epic programming language called "Fez"

 # How to run the terminal? :computer:
-Simply double click on Launcher.bat to open the terminal.
+Simply double-click on Launcher.bat to open the terminal.

 # Fwog
 ```